pR0Ps/website/pelican/content/blog/queens-university-resnet-without-ida-windows.md

 After all that, you enter your NetID and password, and it registers you.
 In theory.

-What I ran into every single time I ran it with my laptop (running Windows XP at the time) was it was it failing to download something, throwing an error message and refusing to register me.
+What I ran into every single time I ran it with my laptop (running Windows XP at the time) was it failing to download something, throwing an error message and refusing to register me.
 I gave up after a few times and plugged in my other computer (Running the relatively obscure Windows XP x64).
 What I noticed is that I didn't get the typical quarantine page, I got a simple page that asked for a NetID and password.
 I entered my information and got a message stating I was good to go.
 I checked a few pages and they all seemed to work.

 I plugged my laptop back in and tried to load a page.
 The same quarantine screen.
 Since the main way a webpage tells the difference